 TestLauncher API no longer ignores build failures

 The TestLauncher interface is part of the Tooling API, specialized for running tests.
 It is a logical extension of the BuildLauncher that can only launch tasks.
-A discrepancy has been reported in their behavior: if the same failing test is executed, BuildLauncher will report a build failure but TestLauncher won’t.
+A discrepancy has been reported in their behavior: if the same failing test is executed, BuildLauncher will report a build failure, but TestLauncher won’t.
 Originally, this was a design decision in order to continue the execution and run the tests in all test tasks and not stop at the first failure.
 At the same time, this behavior can be confusing for users as they can experience a failing test in a successful build.
 To make the two APIs more uniform, we made TestLauncher also fail the build, which is a potential breaking change.
-To continue the test execution even if a test task failed, Tooling API clients should explicitly pass --continue to the build.
+Tooling API clients should explicitly pass --continue to the build to continue the test execution even if a test task fails.

 Fixed variant selection behavior with ArtifactView and ArtifactCollection